AdobeDocs/uxp-indesign/src/pages/resources/recipes/ipc.md

 <InlineAlert variant="info" slots="text"/>

-Evidently, the concepts of inter-plugin communication is not applicable to **UXP scripts**.
+The concepts of inter-plugin communication is not applicable to **UXP scripts**.

 ## Example